Naveed89-tech/GridLayout-and-Animation/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Tailwind
-- Flexbox
 - CSS Grid
-- Javascript

 ### Useful resources

-- [1](https://tailwindcss.com/docs/installation) - This helped me to remembered the very useful CSS concept and how i can use them with tailwind CSS reason.
+- [1](https://www.youtube.com/watch?v=yuzggllFaC0&t=3662s) - This helped me to remembered the very useful CSS concept and how i can use them with tailwind CSS reason.
 I really liked this pattern and will use it going forward.

 ## Author